 Lecture 3 hours.
 Laboratory 3 hours.
-Advisory: Completion of Biology 3.
+Advisory: Biology 3 or Biology 6.

 Anatomy 1 provides a basic course in human anatomy and histology.
 This course includes lectures and laboratory demonstrations on human organs, as well as microscopic examination of human tissues.
 Participation in Anatomy 1 requires each student to work with prosected human cadavers.